getchip/CHIP-Docs/source/includes/_advanced-headless.md

   * No USB-ethernet cable
   * Don't know the IP or network name of CHIP
   * You're old-school and like it
+  * You need to see terminal output from the beginning of boot

 Connect a USB to UART cable to the Ground (GND), Transmit (TX), and Recieve (RX) pins on CHIP